constantinosskitsas/Space-Efficiency-in-Finite-Horizon-MDPs/README.md

 # Space-Efficiency-in-Finite-Horizon-MDPs
 ## **Introduction**
+Can we get finite-horizon Markov decision processes (FHMDPs) to be solved with low memory requirements?
+Such models find application in many cases where an decision-making agent needs to act in a probabilistic environment from resource management to medicine to service provisioning.
+However, computing optimal policies such an agent should follow by dynamic programming value iteration raises either prohibitive space complexity, or, in re- verse, non-scalable time complexity requirements.
+This scalability question has been largely neglected.
+In this paper, we propose SIFT (Space Efficient Finite Horizon MDPs) a suite of algorithms that achieve a golden middle between space and time requirements.
+Our former algorithm raises space complexity growing with the square root of the horizon length without a time-complexity overhead, while the latter’s space requirements depend only logarithmically in horizon length with a corresponding logarithmic time complexity overhead.
+A thorough experimental study confirms that SIFT algo- rithms achieve the predicted gains, while approximation techniques do not achieve the same combination of time efficiency, space effi- ciency, and result quality.
 ## Required Libraries
 -pthread Basic library for threads in C++ [nlohmann](https://github.com/nlohmann/json) jason Library.
 We recomend to read [nlohmann](https://github.com/nlohmann/json) documentation to run the library properly.